A Different Kind of Human (Step 2)

-A Different Kind of Human (Step 2) is the second studio album by Norwegian singer-songwriter and record producer Aurora.
+A Different Kind of Human (Step 2) is the third studio album by Norwegian singer-songwriter and record producer Aurora.
 It was released on 7 June 2019 by Decca and Glassnote Records.
 It succeeds the album's first and previous chapter Infections of a Different Kind (Step 1), which was released in September 2018.
 Aurora collaborated with producers including Magnus Skylstad, MyRiot, Askjell Solstrand, Odd Martin, Mark Ralph, Toby Gad, and Kill Dave during its recording.
 It has been categorised to be a pop, art pop, and electropop concept album.

 Background and production

 On the same day of the release of Infections of a Different Kind (Step 1), Aurora confirmed in an interview with NME that Step 2 would be released either in 2019 or 2020.
 Months later, Aurora posted a photo which seems to be an alien invasion with a text that said "Something is coming in 2019" in Morse code, which hinted that Step 2 would be set to be released in 2019.

 On 24 December 2018, Aurora announced in an interview for Bergens Tidende that Step 2 is coming faster than expected, most likely because she and Magnus Skylstad had been in the studio for a very long time.
-A Different Kind of Human (Step 2) was recorded in November 2018 in a "tiny room", in which Aurora and Skylstad did not sleep to finish the album.
+A Different Kind of Human (Step 2) was recorded in November 2018 in a "tiny room", in which Aurora and Skylstad did not sleep until the album completion.